 Instructions provided describe various ways to recover a corrupt shapefile.
 Common causes of shapefile corruption include:

 - Adding illegal geometry, such as unclosed circles

-- Modifying the attribute table in another software, such as Microsoft Excel
+- Modifying the attribute table in another software environment, such as Microsoft Excel

-If one of the bulleted steps below fixes the shapefile, it is not necessary to perform the other steps.
+Start with the first option below.
+If one of the steps below fixes the shapefile, it is not necessary to perform the other steps.
 If the steps in this document do not salvage the shapefile, revert to the backup file.

 - Use the Check Geometry tool in ArcToolbox > Data Management Tools > Features.
 Problems with the data are reported while the tool is executing or in the output table.
 View the output table after execution.
 An empty table indicates that the tool found no bad geometry.
 If bad geometry is reported, use the Repair Geometry tool in the bullet below.

 - Run the Repair Geometry tool in ArcToolbox > Data Management Tools > Features.
 After running the Repair Geometry tool, go back and run Check Geometry again to make sure that all corrupt features have been removed.
 Rerun the Check Geometry and Repair Geometry tools as many times as required.